-The National Competence Centers in HPC of the Czech Republic and Turkey are inviting you to the jointly developed training: Mastering Transformers: From Building Blocks to Real-World Applications.
+The National Competence Centers in HPC of Turkey and the Czech Republic are inviting you to the jointly developed training: Mastering Transformers: From Building Blocks to Real-World Applications.

 Annotation